jradd/django-newproj-template/readme.md

 For example, to create a project called 'website' in your home directory:

     (host) $ mkdir ~/website && cd $_

+When you're all done, this directory will contain a directory named _djangoproj_ that matches up with `/vagrant/.virutalenvs/djangoproj` in the virtual envirionment.
+Virtualbox keeps the two directories in sync so changes to one will be made in the other.

 Init the Vagrant instance, install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin and start up the Vagrant instance.